 PinPoint Positioning to the Rescue

 This brings us back again to the topic of PinPoint Positioning.
 There really is no solution to the prospect education problem for the generalist creative firm.
-If you were to face the Sharks with a pitch about the importance of branding, as a generalist, they would all drop out.
+If you were to pitch investor an with about the importance of branding, as a generalist, they would drop out.

 Creative specialists, on the other hand, with strategic and tactical insights into specific applications of branding within focused industries, are able to communicate value and justify higher rates and fees.